meaowbeard/meaowbeard.github.io/_posts/2025-02-27-i-baked-the-minecraft-cake-in-real-life.md

 ![Finished-Cake-Base](https://i.imgur.com/0e3ZG6r.jpg)

 ### The Frosting
+For the frosting, I went with a mix of butter, mascarpone, and cream cheese for a rich, creamy texture.
+Here’s what I used:

 #### Ingredients
 - 220 grams of butter (softened, but not liquid!)
 - 150 grams of powdered sugar